Tugaytalha/MosaicMind_Hardware/README.md

 ### Python dependencies
 You may install the Python related dependencies from [here](https://github.com/Tugaytalha/MosaicMind_AI).
 - Download `install_dependencies.sh`.
 - Follow the steps in the README.
-Change `source ~/.bashrc` depending on the shell you are using (or just restart the terminal).
+Change `source ~/.bashrc` depending on the shell you are using.

 Make sure to have the conda environment with the necessary dependencies activated before running the program.